 [Do we even want to list these specific departments or should we keep it more general?
 Note that the language above does offer flexibility in the selection of departments.]

-4.2 One At least one at-large representatives elected by the entire full-time faculty .
+4.2 One At least one at-large representatives elected by the entire full-time faculty in accordance to the bylaws.

-4.3 At least one part-time representative elected by the entire part-time faculty.
-[Should we include details in the bylaws in terms of how this process should work e.g. minimum participation requirements, percentage required to win?]
+4.3 At least one part-time representative elected by the entire part-time faculty in accordance to the bylaws.

+4.4 The Senate may appoint, in accordance to the bylaws, an additional representative to account for the growth in a department.

 4.4 When any area/department reaches about eight members, it should be awarded a senatorial position. (see Article VIII) [Do we want to include a provision for a 2nd Senator (if full-time faculty exceed 10?)
 Should we calculate this on the basis of FTE, not full-time faculty numbers?
 Should we leave these details to the bylaws?]

-4.5 4.4 The Vice President of Academic Affairs Instructional Services shall serve as an ex-officio member of the Academic Senate.
+4.5 4.5 The Superintendent President Instructional Services shall serve as a non-voting ex-officio member of the Academic Senate.

-4.5 The Gavilan College Faculty Association (GCFA) president or an appointed representative of the GCFA shall serve as an ex-officio member of the Academic Senate.
+4.6 The Gavilan College Faculty Association (GCFA) President shall serve as an ex-officio non-voting member of the Academic Senate.

 ARTICLE IV: OFFICERS